 We are recruiting participants for a study with pregnant women.
 We are interested in whether your mood while pregnant may be related to your baby’s behavior at birth, in part by experiences your child has in the womb.
+Participants complete online questionnaires, a visit to our research lab, and a follow-up visit at the hospital.
+Compensation for family participation is up to $150.
 For more information, please email the CAN Lab at email@example.com.

 Planning a visit to our lab, but need childcare?
 Call us at 801-581-6468 or email firstname.lastname@example.org to arrange on-site childcare!